dreipol/lighthouse-runner/README.md

 The setup command will setup the default configuration files in the folder specified in the command.
 After setup you have to edit the config to your flavours.

-### `report <URL> --config-file ./config/desktop.js --reporter [REPORTER]`
+### `report <URL> [--config-file ./config/desktop.js] --reporter [REPORTER]`

         dreihouse report https://example.ch -f ./config/desktop.js -r cli

 To create a report you have to call this command followed by the config file that holds the configuration for `dreihouse`.
-By adding the `--port` flag, you can reuse a already started chrome instance instead of creating a new one.
-This gives you the ability to login on a site before running the reports since the session is shared when lighthouse attaches to that port.
+Alternately you can run an audit with a default config by leaving your the config file option.

+        dreihouse report https://example.ch -r cli

 **list of available reporters**
 - `cli` Print lighthouse results in CLI